-You may know that Medicare is a great lower-cost healthcare option for seniors.
-But do you know what it takes to get Medicare eligibility in Florida?
+You may know that Medicare is a provides lower-cost healthcare for beneficiaries.
+But do you know what it takes to gain Medicare eligibility in Florida?
 It can be confusing, but we’re here with simple answers.

 - You are 65 or older.